 Stock-based compensation expense consists of stock-based payment awards made to employees and directors, including employee stock options and restricted stock awards, based on estimated fair values.
-As stock-based compensation expense recognized in the Company's condensed consolidated statements of income for the three months ended March 31, 2024 and 2023 was based on awards ultimately expected to vest, it has been reduced for estimated forfeitures.
+As stock-based compensation expense recognized in the Company's condensed consolidated statements of income for the three and six months ended March 31, 2024 June 30, 2024 and 2023 was based on awards ultimately expected to vest, it has been reduced for estimated forfeitures.
 The Company estimates forfeitures at the time of grant and, if necessary, revises the estimate in subsequent periods if actual forfeitures differ.

-2022 Omnibus Incentive Plan (2022 Plan) - The Company has one active stock incentive plan, the 2022 Omnibus Incentive Plan (the 2022 Plan).
+2022 Omnibus Incentive Plan (2022 Plan) - The Company has one active stock incentive plan, the 2022 Omnibus Incentive Plan (the 2022 Plan), pursuant to which grants of the Company's securities may currently be made.
 Including the shares rolled over from the 2017 Omnibus Incentive Plan, the 2022 Plan provides for the issuance of 3,452 shares of common stock.
 The number of shares available to be issued under the 2022 Plan will be reduced by (i) one share for each share that relates to an option or stock appreciation right award and (ii) two shares for each share which relates to an award other than a stock option or stock appreciation right award (a full-value award).
-Non-employee director options, to the extent granted, will vest and become exercisable in three equal annual installments, or the length of the term if less than three years , on the completion of each year of service measured from the grant date.
-All other options generally vest over five years at 20 % per year on the anniversary of the grant date.
+Non-employee director options, to the extent granted, will vest and become exercisable in three equal annual installments, or the length of the term if less than three years, on the completion of each year of service measured from the grant date.
+All other options generally vest over five years at 20% per year on the anniversary of the grant date.
 Options expire ten years from the date of grant.
-At March 31, 2024, the total number of shares available for issuance under the 2022 Plan was 1,106 .
+At March 31, 2024 June 30, 2024, the total number of shares available for issuance under the 2022 Plan was 1,106,860.